 - Businesses, third sector or voluntary organisations who wish to offer support should email the Scottish Government at email@example.com with details such as your organisation’s key contact and their role, what you are offering and how it might be best applied, how quickly your support could be available and whether you are offering this as a donation or a chargeable service.

-If you are unsure whether your business should be closed, please read the following information:
+If you are unsure when your business can reopen, please read the following information:

-- Guidance and details of which businesses should close and which may remain open is available at: https://www.gov.scot/publications/coronavirus-covid-19-business-and-social-distancing-guidance/.
+- Guidance and details of which businesses may remain open is available at: https://www.gov.scot/publications/coronavirus-covid-19-business-and-social-distancing-guidance/.

 - Specific guidance for the construction sector is available at: https://www.gov.scot/publications/coronavirus-covid-19-construction-sector-guidance/.